Niloofark/Multi-Level-Text-Summarization-and-Simplification-with-BART/README.md

-## Multi-Level Text Simplification with BART
+## Multi-Level Text Summarization and Simplification with BART

 A complete BART-based text simplification system covering data cleaning, EDA, fine-tuning, and evaluation on the OneStopEnglish and M3 datasets.
 The project develops level-controlled simplification models and a joint multi-dataset model that generalizes across both domains.